cloudfoundry/docs-book-cloudfoundry/README.md

   <pre>
     $ cd final_app
+    $ bundle
     $ rackup
   </pre>

+By default, the docs will be served at http://localhost:9292/

 Bookbinder will attempt to assemble the doc set from your local copies.
 It will skip any topic repositories that you do not have checked out.